eduNEXT/eox-core/README.rst

 Auditing Django views
 =====================

-The majority of views in eox-core use an auditing decorator, defined in our custom library called `eox-audit-model`_, that helps save relevant information about non-idempotent operations.
+Most views in eox-core use an auditing decorator, defined in our custom library, *eox-audit-model*, that helps save relevant information about non-idempotent operations.
 By default, this functionality is turned on.
 To check your auditing records go to Django sysadmin and find DJANGO EDUNEXT AUDIT MODEL.

-For more information, check the eox-audit-model documentation.
+You can check the `eox-audit-model`_ documentation for more information.

 .. _Open edX Devstack: https://github.com/edx/devstack/